-Nadal returns to tour with 3-set win over Sock in Washington
+With painful foot, Nadal tops Sock at Washington in return

-WASHINGTON (AP) — There were moments, to be sure, when Rafael Nadal played quite like someone competing for the first time in nearly two months.
+WASHINGTON (AP) — There were moments, to be sure, when Rafael Nadal played quite like someone competing for the first time in nearly two months and dealing with a left foot injury he acknowledged afterward was painful.

 The shaky serving.
 The consecutive netted forehands that handed over a key break.
+The inability to take control against an opponent ranked 192nd.

 And then, on the way to a 6-2, 4-6, 7-6 (1) victory over Jack Sock at the Citi Open over more than three hours Wednesday night, there were moments when Nadal seemed every bit the 20-time Grand Slam champion who drew a full house announced at 7,500 merely by making his debut at the hard-court tournament.